AMReX-Combustion/PeleC/Docs/sphinx/geometry/EB.rst

 ------------------------------

-.. warning:: PeleC has limited support for simulations using rotating frames using the single-reference-frame (SRF) method and needs the MOL scheme when using this feature.
+.. warning:: PeleC has limited support for simulations using rotating frames using the single-reference-frame (SRF) method only in 3D and needs the MOL scheme when using this feature.

 Single-reference-frame implementation